 What’s the Difference in Education Between Naturopathic and Traditional Doctors?

-Naturopathic doctors and medical doctors complete almost the same number of educational hours.
-Naturopaths spend nearly 30% more time in a classroom.
-Their studies are more in-depth on anatomy, physiology, and orthopedics.
-Hundreds of hours are spent on nutrition.
+Actually, naturopathic doctors and medical doctors complete almost the same number of educational hours.
+However, naturopaths spend nearly 30% more time in a classroom.
+Their studies are also more in-depth on anatomy, physiology, and orthopedics.
+Hundreds of hours are spent on nutrition as well.

 The education starts to differentiate in the third year when medical doctors begin to specialize in a practice like emergency care, surgery, or cancer.
 Along with that, they start seeing patients, and nearly 60% of their time is spent in a clinical setting observing.